Federal Prospects Hockey League: 2017–18

 The first expansion team of the 2017–18 season was announced in August 2016 as the Carolina Thunderbirds in Winston-Salem, North Carolina.

 In February 2017, the FHL announced it was partnering with a developmental league called the International Developmental Hockey League (IDHL) for the 2017–18 season.
-It was originally intended to be focused on players between the ages of 20 to 23 who had aged out of junior leagues.
+It was originally intended to be focused on players between the ages of 20 and 23 who had aged out of junior leagues.
 At one point, the league website listed teams called the Baldwinsville Bandits, Elmira Express, Newark Diamonds, Palmyra Battalion, Syracuse Crush, and Watertown Whalers.
 The league held a tryout camp on June 15, 2017, for prospective players.
 However, on June 26, the IDHL then announced it would not play and instead purchased the Watertown Wolves when the team's local ownership group, said to be exhausted from the emotional investment in running a professional sports franchise, backed out.

 After making it to the championship in the 2016–17 season, the Berlin River Drivers ceased operations due to the increased overhead costs of running the team and not selling enough season tickets for the following season.
 The Danbury Titans would also fold for citing overhead costs and specifically workers' compensation insurance in Connecticut.

 When the schedule was released for the season, the Fighting Saints were listed with home games in Gravenhurst, Ontario, Témiscaming, Quebec, South River, Ontario, and Kingsville, Ontario.
 They were eventually announced to have relocated to Kingsville as the North Shore Knights.
 By December 2017, the Knights would forfeit or attempt to reschedule most of their home games before the team would forfeit all remaining home games after February 11.
 At the end of March, the Knights released all players and staff.

 The Cornwall Nationals folded during the season due to lack of funds despite sitting in second place at the time.
 The five Nationals' games that were to take place against the Watertown Wolves were replaced by a travel-only team called the Northern Federals.
 All other games were immediately considered forfeits and were cancelled.